Today, I will be sharing how I set up my self-employed business after I arrived in Canada.

 A sole proprietorship is an unincorporated business run and owned by only one individual.
 It’s a simple and uncomplicated business structure.

-A sole proprietor is responsible for all the profits, losses and decisions in the business.
+A sole proprietor is responsible for all the profits, losses, and decisions in the business.
 A sole proprietor is also responsible for filing taxes.

 Registering as a Sole Proprietor in Canada